-MLTC220R : Senior Seminar
+MLTC220R: Senior Seminar

 This capstone seminar will present the students with opportunities to explore and discuss their program experiences while integrating the theoretical concepts with their clinical experiences.
-This course will include guest speakers from laboratory related fields, development and evaluation of case studies, practice of mock certification examinations, resume preparation, and information on job searches and the employment interview process.
+This course will include guest speakers from laboratory related fields, development and evaluation of case studies, practice of mock certification examinations, interprofessional educational activities, resume preparation, and information on job searches and the employment interview process.
 This course is geared to transition the student from the educational setting to the workforce.

-Credits 1
+Lecture Hours 1

+Prerequisites

-Must have completed all MLT courses except MLTC290R Corequisite Courses MLTC290R
+Must have completed all MLT courses except MLTC290R

+Corequisite Courses